jacksonllee/pylangacq/README.rst

 PyLangAcq is a Python library for language acquisition research.

-- Comprehensive capabilities of handling CHAT transcripts as used in CHILDES
+- Easy access to CHILDES CHAT datasets, with both local data loading and direct downloading from CHILDES supported right from your own Python code
-- Intuitive Python data structures for flexible data access and manipulation for modeling work
+- Intuitive Python data structures for flexible data access and manipulation
 - Standard developmental measures readily available: Mean length of utterance (MLU), type-token ratio (TTR), and index of productive syntax (IPSyn)
-- More benefits from Python: Fast prototyping, numerous libraries for computational modeling and machine learning
-- Powerful extensions for research with conversational data in general
+- Powerful extensions possible for other CHAT-based conversational data from TalkBank

 .. _download_install: